danixland/wp_manager/README.md

     wp_manager -k <sitename>

 and wp_manager will tell you that the site has been backed up, the content of the VirtualHost, the database and the entry in the Apache config file is now stored in your $BACKUPDIR.

+If you want to restore a website with a previously saved backup file, you'll issue:

+    wp_manager -r <backup file>

+And the site will be restored as it was at the moment of the backup.
+Just make sure the site exists when you run this restoring routine or the script will complain and exit.

 When you're done with a particular website and you want to delete it, run: